Privy Council of Scotland

+The council was officially abolished in 1708 and merged with the Privy Council of England to create the newly established Privy Council of Great Britain to serve in the same advisory functions to the monarch of the newly created state, the Kingdom of Great Britain, which was established under the terms of the Treaty of Union in 1707.

 History

+Development

 Like the Parliament, the council was a development of the King's Council.
 The King's Council, or curia regis, was the court of the monarch surrounded by his royal officers and others upon whom he relied for advice.
 It is known to have existed in the thirteenth century, if not earlier, but has left little trace of its activities.

 By the later fifteenth century the council had advisory, executive and judicial functions though surviving records are mainly confined to the last.
 It is at this period that the 'secret' or privy council makes its formal appearance when, in February 1490, parliament elected 2 bishops, an abbot or prior, 6 barons and 8 royal officers to form the king's council for the ostensioun and forthputting of the King's authorite in the administracioun of justice.

+Lords of Secret Council

 The Lords of Secret Council, as they were known, were part of the general body of Lords of Council, like the Lords of Session and Lords Auditors of Exchequer.
 After 1532 much of the judicial business was transferred to the newly founded College of Justice, the later Court of Session.
 The council met regularly and was particularly active during periods of a monarch's minority.
 A separate register of the privy council appears in 1545 and probably marks the point at which the secret council split off from its parent body.

 After 1603 James VI was able to boast to the English Parliament that he governed Scotland with my pen.
 The council received his written instructions and executed his will.
 This style of government, continued by his grandsons Charles II and James VII, was disrupted during the reign of Charles I by the Covenanters and the Cromwellian occupation.
 There are gaps in the register during the upheavals of 1638–41 when the council was largely displaced by an alternative administration set up by the Covenanters and during the Cromwellian period, the council ceased to act at all.